 Setting of non-filing indicators in eight title fields is one of several pre-authority control processing operations.
 Non-filing indicators specify the number of initial characters to be ignored during computer filing.

 For the title field (tag 245), the only title field to which the language code generally applies, articles associated with the fixed field language code are compared against the initial text in the title field.
-Based on this comparison, the non-filing indicator is set to 0, if no match is made, or to its proper matched value.
-The program takes into account diacritics and special characters associated with an article, but preceding the first actual filing character.
+Based on this comparison, the non-filing indicator is set to 0 if no match is made, or to its proper matched value.
+The program takes into account leading diacritics and special characters that precede the first actual filing character.

-If the fixed field language code in bytes 35-37 of the 008 is either blank or does not match a language code, the algorithm compares the title (245) field's initial text against a table of common articles, composed from any languages, and sets the non-filing indicator to its proper value or to 0 as appropriate.
+If the fixed field language code in bytes 35-37 of the 008 is either blank or does not match a language code, the algorithm compares the title (245) field's initial text against a table of common articles in dozens of languages, and sets the non-filing indicator to its proper value.

-Automated non-filing indicator fix programs are sometimes unable to distinguish correctly between when a leading letter (e.g., A) or word (e.g., Lo) in a title is used as an article and when it is used as another part of speech that should not be ignored in filing.
+Automated non-filing indicator fix programs are sometimes unable to distinguish correctly between when a leading letter or word in a title is used as an article and when it is used as another part of speech that should not be ignored in filing.
 LTI's software uses, when appropriate, up to four words in the title to help determine if the initial word is actually used as an article.
-Examples of where the non-filing indicator is set to 0 based on an analysis of the second word of the title are listed below:
+Examples of where the non-filing indicator is set properly to 0 based on an analysis of the second or subsequent word of the title are listed below: